 The main directory also contains two sample config files which you can use as the basis of your own.
-Note the permissions set on these bigbrotherd\enable="YES"
+Note the permissions set on these sample files and ensure that you match it on any custom files you create.

-For FreeBSD there is an init script also provided in this directory which is symlinked to from the main OS init directory (/usr/local/etc/rc.d) This can be used to start, stop or restart BigBrother.
+For FreeBSD there is an init script also provided in this directory which is symlinked to from the main OS init directory (/usr/local/etc/rc.d) http://bigbrothercctv.org/README.txt This can be used to start, stop or restart BigBrother.